devpardeepkumar/soar-test/README.md

 The application is running on [localhost:5111](http://localhost:5111).

-# Create the user first using createUser API
+# Create the user first by using createUser API

 ### For admin user
  ```{ username, email, password, role=[admin], scopes=["admin"]} ```